naserahmadi/nerdLLama/README.md

 # The performance of the model:

 Here we report the performance of our model for two scenarios: `SystemA` and `SystemB`.
 In each case, we train the model for two epochs and report the performance of each checkpoint.
+For exach example I calcualted `precision`, `recall`, and `fscore` and the reported numbers here are the average of those scores.

 ## SystemA results